Frequently Asked Questions About Polybutylene

 1. Frequent leaks or water damage: Polybutylene pipes are susceptible to deterioration and can develop small fractures and cracks over time.
 These cracks can lead to leaks, which may result in water damage to your home's structure and belongings.

-3. Discolored or foul-smelling water: As polybutylene pipes degrade, they can release chemicals into the water supply, causing discoloration or a foul odor.
+3. Discolored or foul-smelling water: As polybutylene pipes degrade, they can release chemicals into the water supply, causing discoloration or foul odors.
 This can affect the taste and quality of your drinking water.

 4. Cracked or brittle pipes: Polybutylene pipes become brittle with age and may develop visible cracks or signs of deterioration.
 These cracks can be a precursor to leaks and should be addressed promptly.